Carlos Vargas (footballer): Tijuana

-In 2014, Vargas first joined Club Tijuana’s youth academy.
+In 2014, Vargas first joined Tijuana's youth academy.
 In 2017, first-team coach Miguel Herrera promoted 18 year-old Vargas to the team competing in that year’s Clausura tournament.

-On March 17, 2017 Vargas made his debut against Santos Laguna.
+On 17 March 2017, Vargas made his debut against Santos Laguna.
 He started the match and played all 90 minutes in a 1–1 draw.
 He made twelve appearances as Tijuana finished the tournament in first place and managed to reach the semifinals of the playoffs.

 América

-In June 2017 Vargas joined Club América, reuniting with manager Miguel Herrera.
+In June 2017, Vargas joined América, reuniting with manager Miguel Herrera.
 He made his debut on 22 July against Querétaro.
 He started in the match which ended in a 0–1 defeat.

 Cruz Azul

-On January 18, 2023, Cruz Azul announced the signing of Vargas from Mazatlán.
-Vargas made his season debut on February 4, against Tigres UANL and tore his right ACL in the 14th minute of the match.
+On 18 January 2023, Cruz Azul announced the signing of Vargas from Mazatlán.
+Vargas made his season debut on 4 February, against Tigres UANL and tore his right ACL in the 14th minute of the match.